|PA8W Amateur Radio||

 which may introduce bearing deviations much larger that the intrinsic errors of this RDF.

 A mobile RDF has the same problem, but since it changes location constantly, the changing deviations can be averaged into a much smaller bearing error.

 Especially a microcontroller based mobile RDF can use smart algorithms to reduce the effects of multipath reception.

 A pseudo doppler RDF is relatively simple and uses a standard amateur grade narrow band FM receiver.

 A pseudo doppler RDF needs a more or less constant signal WITHIN ITS BANDWIDTH to perform properly.

 So, NBFM, AM, SSB and RTTY (narrow band digital modes) are ok.

-WBFM (radio broadcast) is difficult, wide digital signals and noise are simply impossible.
+WBFM (radio broadcast) is more difficult and requires a WBFM receiver, wide digital signals and noise are simply impossible.